-Typically, passages of silence are merged together, but also longer vowels or other static sounds, as it can be seen in Figure 3.
+Typically, passages of silence are merged together, but also longer vowels or other static sounds.
+Figure 3 shows the result of the EFVR for a sample utterance.
+In the end fewer Mahalanobis distances have to be computed and therefore the number of active states in the search network is being reduced.

 Also, the spreading factor of the search network is locally lower depending on the number of vectors that are merged because the confidence about the merged vector is expected to be higher.
 Generally, the number of active states can be reduced down to 20-50%, but heavily depends on the characteristics of the input audio data.
-Tighter segmentation or more reverbration lower amount of merged vecotrs.
+The EFVR is especially effective in pushto-talk applications where we have seen that usually 10-30% of the recording is silence.